Test-Time Modification: Inverse Domain Transformation for Robust Perception: Related Work

 \textbf{Prior knowledge for source domain extension.} Generative models like Stable Diffusion~\cite{rombach2022highresolutionimagesynthesislatent} enable synthetic target domain creation using prior knowledge.
 Niemeijer et al.\cite{Niemeijer2024WACV} generate pseudo-target domains with weather and traffic variations for autonomous driving, then apply unsupervised domain adaptation~\cite{Schwonberg2023Survey}.
 Benigmim et al.~\cite{Benigmim_2024_CVPR} utilize the prior knowledge contained in LLMs to create meaningful prompts the generation of relevant synthetic data.
 ControlNet variants~\cite{zhang2023adding,li2024adversarial,Niemeijer2025ICCV,Li2024ControlNetIC} enable supervised training on synthetic data by conditioning on both labels and target domain descriptions.
 However, limited prior knowledge of prevents comprehensive coverage of all relevant domains that might be encountered at test-time.
 In contrast, we argue that using these generative models is more efficient when done in reverse: we describe the source domain and transform target images back to the source distribution.

-\textbf{Inverse transformations.} Prior inverse transformation methods use style transfer via Fourier transforms~\cite{Termöhlen2021Continual} or GANs~\cite{mütze2022Iverse}, but have required \textit{target domain access} to determine style parameters.
+\textbf{Inverse transformations.} Prior inverse transformation methods use style transfer via Fourier transforms~\cite{Termöhlen2021Continual} or GANs~\cite{mutze2022Iverse}, but require \textit{target domain access} to determine style parameters.
+Our transformation does not require additional information from the given target domain image, distinguishing it from test time adaptation (TTA).
+We therefore do not compare to TTA approaches in the experiments.
+Further, while generalist video models can solve perception tasks zero-shot~\cite{wiedemer2025video}, they are computationally expensive and still underperform task-specific discriminative models that TTM is designed to enhance --- by employing generative models as a targeted pre-processor that bridges domain gap at test time with reliable single-pass inference.
 The approach of Yu et al.~\cite{Yu_2023_CVPR} is closest to ours.
 They proposed an inverse transformation to the source domain based on a source domain trained unconditional diffusion model.
-We instead propose a new paradigm that leverages world knowledge from generative models like Flux1.
+However, this strategy relies on a source-trained diffusion model and is studied primarily in a classification-only setting.
+In contrast, we introduce a new paradigm that leverages the world knowledge encoded in off-the-shelf foundation editing models (e.g., Flux1.
+Kontext and Qwen-Image-Edit-2509) together with a text-defined source description, yielding a domain-agnostic, plug-and-play inverse transformation that generalizes across segmentation, detection, and classification.
 Kontext~\cite{labs2025flux1kontextflowmatching} and Qwen-Image-Edit-2509~\cite{wu2025qwenimagetechnicalreport} to perform arbitrary transformations using only text descriptions.
-Beyond style transfer, these models can interpret image content and even reduce aleatoric uncertainty, as we describe in Sec.\ref{sec:aleatoric}.
+Beyond style transfer, these models can interpret image content and even reduce aleatoric uncertainty, as we describe in~\cref{sec:aleatoric}.